Meet Paula: Retired teacher who loves yoga, and has improved her balance since joining Bold

 In my office room where I have a computer.

 Do you have a favorite class or instructor?

 I find all the instructors very caring, especially when you do the live classes.
-My favorite is the chair Yoga with Allison, and I really like classes with Alicia.
+My favorite is the chair Yoga with Alison, and I really like classes with Alicia.
 Kelsey is a very compassionate person.
 She has helped guide me to Bold activities that would be good for me.
 I especially enjoy the live classes because you can talk to people and trainers so they can answer your questions.
 I like the slower classes that stress certain parts of your body rather than jumping around.